-- 4.3.1 Sound risk management practices to identify and mitigate cyber risks include third-party service provider dependencies. - 4.3.2 The FI must engage in robust planning and due diligence to identify risks related to third service providers and establish processes to measure, monitor, and control the risks associated with them.
-The process for risk identification and monitoring controls effectiveness may include testing or auditing of security controls with the third party e.g. SOC 2 reports2. - 4.3.3 Before entering new third party relationships, FIs must conduct cyber risk assessments and due diligence to consider whether these relationships are consistent with their cyber strategy. - 4.3.4 Contracts between the FI and third parties must be drafted to define clearly which party is responsible for configuring and managing system access rights, configuration capabilities, and deployment of services and information assets. - 4.3.5 FIs must employ controls to verify that resilient operational processes are in place at the third party and consistent with the FIs internal standards.
+- 4.3.1 Sound risk management practices to identify and mitigate cyber risks include third-party service provider dependencies. - 4.3.2 The FI must engage in robust planning and due diligence to identify risks related to third-party service providers and establish processes to measure, monitor, and control the risks associated with them.
+The process for risk identification and monitoring controls effectiveness may include testing or auditing of security controls with the third-party e.g. Service Organization Control (SOC) 2 Type 2 with TSP reports2. - 4.3.3 Before entering new third-party relationships, FIs must conduct cyber risk assessments and due diligence to consider whether these relationships are consistent with their cyber strategy. - 4.3.4 Contracts between the FI and third-parties must be drafted to define clearly which party is responsible for configuring and managing system access rights, configuration capabilities, and deployment of services and information assets. - 4.3.5 FIs must employ controls to verify that resilient operational processes are in place at the third-party and consistent with the FI's internal standards.
 This includes verifying and validating that third-party systems used for delivering critical operations and core business lines that will be operational during